UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-Creater2036/README.md

 4. **Lora_model**: Resulting Llama model created from training the data.
 The last cells of the Jupyter notebook show how the model is used.
 When given a proteins amino acid sequence, the model will predict the functionality, subcellular location, domain, and family of the given protein.

 5. **askModel**: This function takes in a proteins amino acid sequence in a string as input and runs the Lora_model above.
-It will print out in a streaming format the models answer.
+It will print out in a streaming format the models prediction.

 ## Function Descriptions